logsearch/logsearch-shipper-boshrelease/README.md

  * `swap` - cached, free, and used; I/O in and out
  * `users` - logged in

-You can optionally disable those metrics by setting the respective `plugin.metrics.host.{source}` property to `false` (e.g., `plugin.metrics.host.cpu: false`).
+You can optionally disable those metrics by setting the respective `logsearch.metrics.host.{source}` property to `false` (e.g. `logsearch.metrics.host.cpu: false`).
 These metrics are all named with a `host.` prefix.

-By default, metrics are collected every 5 minutes, but you can adjust it with the `plugin.metrics.frequency` property.
-As an example, if you wanted to check once a minute, you could use the following:

-    properties:
-      plugin:
-        logsearch:
-          metrics:
-            frequency: 60

 A second set of metrics are automatically generated from the monit-managed processes and they include the following (per process):

  * `children` - number of child processes
- * `cpu_percent` - CPU usage of the parent and child processes
+ * `cpu` - CPU usage of the parent and child processes
  * `memory` - memory (in bytes) of the parent and child processes
  * `status` - process status (0 = active, 1 = inactive, 2 = ignored)
  * `uptime` - seconds the process has been running